 What a rewards cap means

 A cap is a limit on spending eligible for elevated rewards during a period (often monthly, quarterly, or annually).
 After the cap, spending may earn a lower baseline rate.
+Caps are not inherently bad; they just require planning.

 Why caps matter for real returns

 If your top category spend exceeds the cap, your effective average reward rate falls.
 That can change which card setup is best for your profile.
+Cap awareness is especially important in grocery, dining, and fuel-heavy households.

 Types of cap structures

-Elevated rewards apply up to a spend threshold per month/quarter/year.
+Period caps elevated rewards apply up to a spend threshold per month/quarter/year.

 Category caps